-Together with more prominent winding crown and slightly larger lugs, the watch leaves a strong impression of understated elegance and style.
+The new member of the Classico collection is available in both 18-karat rose or white gold and sports a round case that is both simple and elegant.
+Together with the more prominent winding crown and slightly larger lugs, it leaves a strong impression of understated elegance and style.

-The Ulysse Nardin Classico comes in a rather large body whole 40 millimeters in diameter, which may be somewhat of a disappointment to people that associate a dress watch with smaller cases around 38 mm in width.
+The Ulysse Nardin Classico comes in a large body about 40 millimeters in diameter, which may be somewhat of a disappointment to people that associate a dress watch with smaller cases no more than 38 mm in width.

-The new watch is available with a choice of black or silver dial.
-Yet, the most interesting is the watch in white gold, because it is equipped with a multilayered bright blue Grand Feu enamel dial with guilloche pattern.
+The new collection is available with a choice of a black or silver dial.
+Yet, the most interesting is the version in white gold, because it is equipped with a multilayered bright blue Grand Feu enamel dial with guilloche pattern.

-Compared to the original San Marco watch, the UN Classico sports much wider hour and minute hands, not only increasing the watch’s usability in poor lighting conditions, but also providing it with even more impressive look.
+Compared to the original San Marco collection, the UN Classico sports much wider hour and minute hands, not only increasing the readability in poor lighting conditions but also providing it with an even more impressive look.

-Although some bloggers claim the Caliber UN-815 that powers the watch to be manufactured in-house, it is not really so.
+Although some bloggers claim the Caliber UN-815 to be manufactured in-house, it is -regretfully- not really so.

-However, equipped with a gold oscillating weight and officially certified by the Swiss COSC authority as a chronometer, the movement not only guarantees flawless operation for years to come, but is also quite accurate (for a mechanical caliber.)
+However, equipped with a gold oscillating weight and officially certified by the Swiss COSC authority as a chronometer, the movement not only guarantees flawless operation for years to come but is also impressively accurate (for a mechanical caliber.)

-It is not yet clear how much Ulysse Nardin is going to ask for this piece of art, but it is definitely a must have for those tired of super-massive timepiece of the last decade.
+It is not yet clear how much Ulysse Nardin is going to ask for this piece of art, but it is a must-have for those tired of the super-massive timepiece of the last decade.